dada-dudu/test/README.md

 Seamate expands the Branding section in the settings menu in Seahub's admin panel.
 Seamate writes the customized field values in the Seahub database.
 Modified HTML templates call these variables every time a Seahub page is loaded.

 The implementation approach entails the following consequences:
-* ENABLE_SETTINGS_VIA_WEB = True in seahub_settings.py: Unless web settings are enabled, custom changes must be made directly in seahub-settings.py.
+* ENABLE_SETTINGS_VIA_WEB = True in seahub_settings.py: Unless web settings are enabled, custom changes must be made directly in seahub-settings.py, but Seamate's CSS classes (see below) can be used.
 * Seamate integrates on a low level: Changes made in custom HTML or CSS files overwrite changes made in Seamate.
 * Seamate can't handle Seafile upgrades: When you upgrade Seafile, Seahub loads a fresh set of HTML templates and the changes do not apply any more.

-Seahub employs more than xxx  CSS classes.
+Seahub employs several hundred CSS classes.
 With Seamate, some 35 can be modified right within Seahub.
 Why "only" this small fraction?
 Things get unwieldy quickly!
 We believe -- till proven wrong -- that the set of configurable parameters meets the demand of the large majority of Seamate users.
-For all other uses, more classes would mean more headache.
-Additionally, all those that wish to take the customization even further can still import separate custom HTML/CSS files or make use of the custom CSS in the Seahub settings.
+For all other users, more classes would mean more headache.
+Additionally, all those that wish to take the customization of Seahub even further can still import separate custom HTML/CSS files or make use of the custom CSS in the Seahub settings.

 ## Use
 Open Seahub's admin panel, click on Settings and scroll down to the Branding section.